 What is air pollution?

 Polluted air can come from several sources, such as domestic wood burning and cars, particularly diesel exhaust fumes, as well as industry.

 How does air pollution affect my heart and circulation?

 Air pollution can be harmful.
 Our research shows that it can affect your heart and circulation by:

-making your blood more likely to clot, and
+- making your blood more likely to clot

-affecting the normal electrical functioning of your heart which could cause abnormal heart rhythms
+- affecting the normal electrical functioning of your heart which could cause abnormal heart rhythms

 If you do need to go to these places, try to avoid times of day when pollution might be higher.
 This includes going out during ‘rush’ hour, when people are travelling to and from work or taking children to and from school.

 There are other ways you can protect yourself from air pollution: